 - a) Calculating Opening Direct Materials Inventory

-Opening direct material inventory is the stock of raw material at the beginning of an accounting period.
-Raw material goes through three stages in a manufacturing process: direct material stock to work-in-progress stock and finally finished goods inventory.
+Opening direct material inventory is the stock of raw materials at the beginning of an accounting period.
+Raw material goes through three stages in a manufacturing process: direct material stock work-in-progress stock and finally finished goods inventory.
 When material moves from direct material inventory A/C, it’s termed as ‘used.’